Now enrolling K-10 full-time and homeschool classes!

 Fun Fact: At one point in his life, Mr. F was a professional clown, twisting animal balloons and performing magic tricks at carnivals and festivals.

-Trinitas alumna Mrs.Therrien was a National Merit Scholar at Calvin University, graduating summa cum laude from their honors program with majors in philosophy and economics.
+Trinitas alumna Miss Poortenga was a National Merit Scholar at Calvin University, graduating summa cum laude from their honors program with majors in philosophy and economics.
 She taught high school English in Budapest, Hungary, worked as an intern for the Acton Institute in Grand Rapids and the Show Me Institute in St. Louis, and took public policy courses at the University of Chicago before returning to St. Louis to teach Bible, history, and math at Kirk Christian Day School.
-Mrs. Therrien is happy to be back at her alma mater, sharing her love of art with our students, her passion for history with 5th and 6th graders, and her gift of creatively turning ideas into action with our staff and families.
+Miss Poortenga is happy to be back at her alma mater, sharing her love of learning with our upper school students—she especially loves helping students build understanding, confidence, and excitement about big, often complicated, ideas.

-Fun Fact: Mrs. Therrien enjoys painting and powerlifting.
+Fun Fact: Miss Poortenga enjoys painting and powerlifting.

 General Music/Choir